 Because we had so much on hand already, I estimate that we only spent about $100 on decor and disposables for a table set for 7.

 The bulk of the cost was spent on the large printed backdrop and the disposables.
 Plus, many of the items I did purchase can be used again for any number of parties.
 That’s something worth storing.

 Absolutely!
 I love decor that is both disposable, recyclable, or biodegradable.
 Plus, the other decor elements can be used in any number of ways throughout the home once the holiday is over.

 While it may seem wasteful to use so many disposable items, I believe that it is better to use items that can be recycled than to purchase decor that will sit wasting space in a home for years to come.

 Now, it’s Your Turn

-And don’t be afraid to make your table more casual.
-It’s a wonderful way to make your guests feel more relaxed and welcome.
+Even though inexpensive Thanksgiving table decor like this can end up being more casual, it’s a wonderful way to make your guests feel more relaxed and welcome.